West Lake,the tea hills,Longjing in the leaf.

 Forty-five minutes south of Shanghai by high-speed rail.
 China's most-painted lake, and the Longjing tea hills that rise behind it.

 Hangzhou is what Shanghai isn't.
 Forty-five minutes south by high-speed rail, a thousand-year-old lake city that Marco Polo called the finest in the world.
-West Lake is UNESCO-listed, ringed by causeways and pavilions painted into a thousand scrolls.
-The hills behind grow Longjing tea, which is what you drink for the next forty-eight hours.
+West Lake was inscribed as a UNESCO Cultural Landscape in 2011: six square kilometres of water ringed by causeways and pavilions painted into a thousand scrolls.
+The hills behind grow Longjing tea, the green tea you will drink for the next forty-eight hours, picked at altitudes you can stand on yourself.
+We arrange Hangzhou as a two-night stop: the lake at dawn, the tea hills mid-morning, Lingyin Temple before the day groups arrive.

 Hangzhou,